JiwanSeo/RAQ-VAE/README.md

 # RAQ
-This repository contains the official PyTorch/Pytorch-Lightning implementation of **"Rate-Adaptive Quantization: A Multi-Rate Codebook Adaptation for Vector Quantization-based Generative Models".**
+This repository contains the official PyTorch/Pytorch-Lightning implementation of [**"Rate-Adaptive Quantization: A Multi-Rate Codebook Adaptation for Vector Quantization-based Generative Models".**](https://arxiv.org/pdf/2405.14222).

 ## Architectures and Hyperparameters